 This MEA is designed to have teams of 4 students look at data in a two-way table.
 Teams must discuss which categorical or quantitative factors might be the driving force of a song's popularity.
 Hopefully, popular songs have some common thread running through them.

-Each team must write down their thought process on how they will create the most popular playlist of songs for a local radio station.
-A major constraint for each team is to thoroughly explain how they will maximize the 11 minutes available with the most popular songs.
+Each team must write down their thought process for creating the most popular playlist of songs for a local radio station.
+A major constraint for each team is explaining how they will maximize the 11 minutes available with the most popular songs.

 Students will be provided with letters from a local radio station, WMMM - where you can receive your "Daily Mix of Music and Math."
 WMMM has 10 songs and the researchers have collected data on each.
-Student teams: it is your responsibility to pick the playlist and write a letter to the station supporting why you made your particular selection.
-The winning team gets an opportunity to record a sound bite which introduces their playlist on the radio.
+Student teams: it is your responsibility to pick the playlist and write a letter to the station supporting why you made your selection.
+The winning team gets an opportunity to record a sound bite to introduce their playlist on the radio.

 Now, just when the teams believe they have addressed WMMM's request, a twist is thrown in the midst, and the student teams must return to the drawing board and write a second letter to the station which may or may not affect the team's original playlist.